rkeiii/aws-mfa-v2/README.md

                         obtaining temporary credentials.
   --token TOKEN         Six digit token code from your MFA device --yk-oath-credential YK_OATH_CREDENTIAL
+                        YubiKey Manager OATH credential to use.
 For use with a YubiKey.
-YubiKey Manager OATH credential to use (see 'ykman oath list' output) --duration DURATION   STS token duration in seconds to request, defaults to 12 hours
+See 'ykman oath list' output for possible values.
+  --duration DURATION   STS token duration in seconds to request, defaults to
+                        12 hours
-  --write-env-file      Write temp MFA AWS credentials to ~/.aws-mfa --force-refresh       Force a refresh even if the existing credentials are
-                        not yet expired
+  --write-env-file      Write the temp MFA credentials for hte profile
+                        specified in --mfa-profile out to ~/.aws-mfa --force-refresh       Force a refresh even if the existing credentials are not yet expired
 ```